 - Commits both the borrower and the lender to a specific interest rate for a set period of time.
 This “for better/for worse” proposition means that if rates move up or down, the commitment cannot be broken.
 This action is known as “locking” a rate.

 - Leaves the interest rate open to future market fluctuation, again for better or for worse, until the rate is locked.
 This is known as “floating” the rate.

 Because I am no better a forecaster of market events than anybody else (although I would argue I am more informed about forces that can influence mortgage rates --- after all, that is part of my job), the scope of this article will not be to advise you on what to do with your loan in process.
-Rather, I hope to provide a primer on the mechanics of rate locks, some insight into important facts to consider and also some perspective on how to make an informed decision and perhaps sleep a little easier knowing that you have done the best you can considering the things you do control.
+Rather, I hope to provide a primer on the mechanics of rate locks, some insight into important facts to consider and also some perspective on how to make an informed decision and perhaps sleep a little easier knowing that you have done the best you can done considering the things you do control.
 Let’s get started on the lock process itself.

 What Is a Rate Lock?

 Simply, a lock is a transfer of risk from you to the lender.
 “Wait, what?
 If I’m the one making the hard decision, aren’t I taking all the risk?”
 Not exactly --- there is equal risk on both sides of the transaction.
 When you are floating your rate, you are at risk that interest rates could move higher and this can have real consequences for you; a higher monthly payment, risk of no longer qualifying, etc. But when a lender makes a commitment to lend money at a certain rate, they must also do so regardless of what happens day-to-day on the financial markets.
 If rates drop one-half percent during the time you are in process, for example, the lender now has a very high risk that the lock could be broken.
 It’s not that the lender doesn’t want you to get a great rate, it’s that the lender has already secured funds to deliver your lock on the banking level.